 As 1st Assistant Art Director for season 3 of Surreal Estate, I produced graphics for a wide variety of applications.
-This included key graphics and branding such as the Roman Ireland rebrand and The Tell-Tale Heart, hero props such as the Cowboy Rick drawing and Edward Cheever portrait, set dec graphics for many different locations, laptop playback sequences and more.
-I’ll be updating this space as the season airs!
+This included key graphics and branding such as the Roman Ireland rebrand and The Tell-Tale Heart, hero props such as the Cowboy Rick drawing and Edward Cheever portrait, set dec graphics for many different locations, laptop playback sequences and much more.

 Project Highlights